EthanMatei/CFEwizard/src/main/resources/R/README.md

+This directory contains the R scripts that are used in the pipeline.

-R 3.5.3 is what is used to run the stand alone R scripts that are run on Windows.
+R 3.5.3 is what was used to run the stand alone R scripts that are run on Windows.
+We need to run with R 4.

-The Windows versions of the scripts used the RODBC package for accessing MS Access, but this package is not available on Linux.

-The .jar (Java ARchive) files in this directory are needed by R when using the JDBC driver to access MS Access databases.
+The Windows versions of the Discovery R scripts used the RODBC package for accessing MS Access, but this package is not available on Linux.
+So, the JDBC driver was used, which needs .jar (Java ARchive) files to access MS Access databases.
+However, the code was since rewritten so that the web app creates a CSV file with the needed data for the Discovery R scripts, so the Discovery R scripts no longer access MS Access directly, and the .jar files are no longer needed.